gruntjs/grunt-docs/Installing-grunt.md

 [tilde version range]: https://npmjs.org/doc/json.html#Tilde-Version-Ranges
 [semver]: http://semver.org

-## Installing a published development version of grunt / grunt plugin
+## Installing a published development versions
 Periodically, as new functionality is being developed, grunt builds may be published to npm.
 These builds will _never_ be installable without explicitly specifying a version number, and will typically have a build number or alpha/beta/release candidate designation.

 Like installing a specific version of grunt, run `npm install grunt@VERSION --save-dev` where `VERSION` is the version you need, and npm will install that version of grunt in your project folder, adding it to your `package.json` devDependencies.